-Program Evaluation Form (docx) (Due at the end of July each year of the internship)
+Program Evaluation Form (docx) (Due in July at the end of the internship)

 This evaluation is designed to help you reflect on your own personal growth over the course of this last year.
 This is not an evaluation of the individual courses or teachers, but rather of your own growth and interaction with the course material, experience of study and ministry and spiritual formation.
 It is meant to help you measure your own level of engagement in each of the areas, and to begin to reflect on the shape of that engagement.

-Competencies Evaluation Form (docx) (Due at the end of July each year of the internship)
+Competencies Evaluation Form (docx) (Due in July at the end of the internship)

 The dates and topics (topic will vary depending on which cohort your are in) of these meetings are:

-- November 10, 2018: Leadership in a Postmodern World - Prior to the class complete the reading of, Sweet, Leonard.
-Aqua Church 2.
+- November 7, 2020: Leadership in a Postmodern World - • Prior to the class complete the reading of, Sweet, Leonard.
+Aqua Church.
 Group Publishing.
 1999.